 You might notice some roses in your bouquet with discolored or wrinkled outer petals.
 Don’t panic!
 These are what we call guard petals in the floral world.
 Think of these as nature’s way of protecting the rose from any bumps and bruises in transit.
 Most importantly, they are no indication of the vitality or freshness of the flower beneath - whew!

-Once the bouquet has arrived safely to you, go ahead and pick them off!
-Simply grab the base of the petal firmly but gently and pull up.
+You can gently peel those outer petals off to reveal a beautiful bloom.
 Take care to not touch the other petals on the bloom as you do this as this can lead to bruising on the rest of the bloom.

 We do our best to bundle up your bouquet for safe transit but accidents can happen.
 Sometimes an accident means a snapped stem or two.
 While it’s not ideal, we’re prepared!
 Part of our “just in case” protocol at Farmgirl Flowers means we ship you a few extra stems in your bouquet for times just like these!
 Simply remove the damaged stems.